 Jonathan Matthews hails from Memphis, Tennessee, where he was subjected to an eclectic arts education of tap, musical theatre, choral music, Vaganova, and Irish step dance.
 With The Creature, he revels in having a space that encourages drawing from all these resources (and more) at once.
 A graduate of NYU Tisch School of the Arts with a minor in music from NYU Steinhardt, Jonathan studied with Gus Solomons, Jr., Phyllis Lamhut, and Stephen Petronio, and contributed to the processes of original works by Pamela Pietro, Charlotte Boye-Christensen, Kendra Portier, and Deborah Jowitt.
 His studies have taken him abroad to Salzburg Experimental Academy of Dance, Springboard Danse Montreal, and Toscana Dance Hub, where he studied accompaniment with Robert Boston.
 This summer he is returning to Florence with Allyson Green and a group of NYU students and alums to create a site-specific multimedia installation.
 He additionally performs with such disparate groups as mishiDance, Darrah Carr Dance, and Valerie Green/Dance Entropy.
 Jonathan made his choreographic debut in a bathtub for This is Not a Theatre Company’s Versailles 2015, and continues to contribute movement for the company.
 A collaborative musician, he now accompanies technique class at Tisch Dance and has composed for Giada Ferrone, Rashaun Mitchell, and Patrick Corbin, among others.
 You can read his criticism at Eye On Dance and the Arts, The Dance Enthusiast, and The Journal of Dance Education.
 A yoga teacher licensed through the Perri Institute for Mind and Body’s 300-hour Pedagogy Course, Jonathan is passionate about seeking, maintaining, integrating, and sharing a wide range of interdisciplinary study through physical practice.

 Cameron Mizell, Brooklyn-based guitarist and composer, has been part of the diverse New York City music scene for the past decade-plus, performing with rock bands, singer-songwriters, bluegrass acts, Latin groups, Broadway musicals, and dance companies.
 He also works on the industry side, consulting for record labels such as Verve, Decca, Motema, and is currently managing operations for Destiny Records.
 As an artist and bandleader, Mizell has released five albums ranging from jazz-funk to Americana to avant-garde experimentalism.
 He released Negative Spaces in 2016 with his trio, described by DownBeat as “a program of painterly originals that uses sparseness and absence in artful, melodic ways.”
 Prior to that, Mizell released his first solo guitar recording, The Edge of Visibility in 2015, of which DownBeat called “splendid… striking… separating this guitarist from the pack.”
-A follow up solo album, Memory/Imagination, will be released in 2017.
+He recently released a follow up solo album, Memory/Imagination, consisting of nine improvisations reflecting on the fight for social justice in America.
 To hear his music and learn more, visit http://cameronmizell.com.

 Phoebe Rose Sandford